 A relative new financial market class is here with us: cryptocurrencies.
 15 years ago, forex became mainstream among the retail trading segment of the market.
 Then came binary options.
 Now, we have cryptos as the hottest asset class we have seen in the last few years.
 A nagging question which has followed the emergence of new assets has also cropped up once more: is it really possible to engage in Bitcoin Autotrading, i.e. trade cryptos with robots?

 Well apparently, the answer is yes, as several Bitcoin autotrading bots have appeared on the market.
-Prominent on this list is the robot known as Bitcoin Revolution, which has received a lot of positive and negative attention in the media.

 But why has this bitcoin autotrading robot received such negative attention?
 Perhaps this is because it is the first time a regulator has come out openly to denounce the product.
 We have had many awful forex robots come along in the past.
 These forex robots suck in investors who are later outraged over bad performances.
 We then saw legions of binary options robots which inundated the search engines with their keyword-laden sales pages, and leaving some real horror stories in their wake.